-If you follow our information in this publication and it is either misleading or incorrect and you make a mistake as a result, we must still apply the law correctly.
+If you follow our information in this publication and it is either misleading or turns out to be incorrect and you make a mistake as a result, we must still apply the law correctly.
 If that means you owe us money, you must pay it but we will not charge you a penalty.
 Also, if you acted reasonably and in good faith we will not charge you interest.